ululazmi41/nacho_cafe/README.md

 Read in: [Bahasa Indonesia](README_ID.md)

-The purpose of this Rep1ository is to create a simple Food and Drink ordering app where users can browse, search, add to cart, and process payment.
+The purpose of this Repository is to create a simple Food and Drink ordering app where users can browse, search, add to cart, and process payment.
 It uses the Provider package for state management.

 Technologies: **Flutter**